cs573-19s/01-ghd3/README.md

 ===

 This is a website presenting sample social network in WPI with some GitHub Attributes.
 Users could chose their teammates based on it.
-There are three main modules including a network diagram, a GitHub rader chart and an information block.
+There are three main modules including a network diagram, a GitHub radar chart and an information block.
 There are four kinds of graphics primitives.
 The network diagram includes circles and lines.
-The rader chart includes polygons and lines.
+The radar chart includes polygons and lines.
 And the information block includes a rectangle.
 What's more is that hover effects and click effects are represented in this project.